AuYuRa/sride/README.md

 - [x] User can sign up
 - [x] User can sign in to the feed screen
-- [x] User can see posts on the feed screen.
+- [x] User can see posts on the feed screen in order of newest post first.
 - [x] User can click on a post and see the detail view
-- [ ] Users can see comments and add comments
+- [x] Users can see comments and add comments
 - [x] User can create new ride-post
 - [x] User can see their newly created post on the feed screen
 - [x] User can navigate between tabs: feed tab, profile tab.